curl/wcurl/README.md

 * `--curl-options, curl-options=<CURL_OPTIONS>`...

   Specify extra options to be passed when invoking curl.
 May be specified more than once.

+* `-o, -O, --output=<PATH>`

+  Use explicit output path instead of curl's --remote-name logic.
+If multiple URLs are provided, all files will have the same name with a number appended to the end (curl >= 7.83.0).

 * `--dry-run`